lindseyme/Fast-Food-Fast/README.md

 Credits and acknowledgement:
-I would like extend my sincere gratitude to the Andela team that has given me this opportunity to develop my abilities and my collegues for the support rendered.
+I would like extend my sincere gratitude to the Andela team that has given me this opportunity to develop my abilities and skills and my collegues for the support rendered.